light.htm

 NORMAN

-P2000D Power Pack, 2000 Watts, 7 head outlets, 50 output combinations, variable intensity modeling light switch, ready/test light, instruction book copy, 2 available, $550 and $375.
+P2000D Power Pack, 2000 Watts, 7 head outlets, 50 output combinations, variable intensity modeling light switch, ready/test light, instruction book copy, 2 available, $500 and $400.
 Note: cleaner one on left.
-One on right shows a lot more use, but it functions as well.
+One on right shows more use, but it functions as well.
+Although I have no Norman heads left for use with these power supplies, I do have a Balcar head with a Norman adapter that allows me to test them.
+You are also welcome to buy the Balcar head and/or one or more of the several adapter cords listed below with the Balcar head.

 BALCAR